symbol/symbol-docs/source/concepts/namespace.rst

 Alias
 *****

-:ref:`Alias transactions <address-alias-transaction>` link namespaces to accounts, and mosaics.
+:ref:`Alias transactions <address-alias-transaction>` link namespaces to accounts and mosaics.

 An alias or its linked asset can be used interchangeably when sending a transaction.
 Using the alias makes long addresses rememberable and mosaics recognizable.